Andrey Lugovoy: Timeline of Lugovoy involvement in Litvinenko poisoning

+In 2021 the European Court of Human Rights (ECHR) in Strasbourg found beyond reasonable doubt that Andrey Lugovoy and Dmitry Kovtun killed Litvinenko.

 Political career

 Following the interest in Lugovoy in regards to Litvinenko's death, on 15 September 2007, Vladimir Zhirinovsky, leader of the Liberal Democratic Party of Russia (LDPR), announced that Lugovoy would be in the second place after Zhirinovsky on his party's candidate list for the Duma election.
 This meant that Lugovoy could become a Russian MP in December 2007 and acquire parliamentary immunity.
 Lugovoy himself confirmed that he would take part in the following Duma election and on 17 September 2007, during a Liberal Democratic Party of Russia meeting, has also said he would like to bid for the Kremlin run.

 On 10 December 2007, British Ambassador in Moscow Tony Brenton voiced regret over the election of Lugovoy to the Duma, saying:

 It is a pity that a man wanted for murder gains political recognition.
 It does Russia no good at all to have Lugovoy there in the parliament.
 It continues the suspicion.
 If he steps a foot out of Russia he will be arrested.
 We want him.